yunfan/punyforth/README.md

 (stack)
 8
 ```
-Congratulation, you've just doubled a number and printed out the result using the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+Congratulation, you've just doubled a number and printed out the result in the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

 ## About the language